D.O.B. 25 Jul 1979

 "I'm disappointed because it's not about getting to the final it's about winning it and I haven't so that's the bitter pill to swallow.
 I didn't feel like I played well in the final, Ronnie put me under all kinds of pressure out there."

-He beat the likes of Matthew Stevens and Mark Selby to reach the final before battling to a 10-7 victory over surprise finalist Jamie Burnett.
+In 2010 Carter won the Shanghai Masters, beating the likes of Matthew Stevens and Mark Selby to reach the final before battling to a 10-7 victory over surprise finalist Jamie Burnett.

 "I just want to win as many titles as I can in my career," he said.
 "If you keep getting to the business end of tournaments then you will have chances to win them and that's what I've done."